rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

 # A V2 of my project would be...

 With a [different motor driver](https://www.cytron.io/c-motor-and-motor-driver/c-motor-driver/c-dc-motor-driver), than has Over Current and Under Voltage protections, such as the MD13S from Cytron.
-Also with an Arduino and hardcoded value for high and low positions, I don't need to have multiple programmable positions, nor an OLED screen.
-An auto-raise/lower feature can be tricky as it either require an ultrasonic sensor or optical endstop to know the position of the desk.
-Otherwise, one can hardcode everything but then must be very careful with the first initial position of the desk.
+Also with an Arduino and auto-raise feature based on how long it takes to raise/lower it.
+I don't need to have multiple programmable positions, nor an OLED screen.
+An auto-raise/lower feature can be tricky, for the following reasons (copy/pasted from [https://github.com/cesar-moya/arduino-power-desktop/blob/master/MotorControl/MotorControl.ino](https://github.com/cesar-moya/arduino-power-desktop/blob/master/MotorControl/MotorControl.ino)):

+    > If you activate auto-raise, and your desk was already at the maximum height, then - depending on your desk - on the IKEA SKARSTA it will hit a stopping point and the MOTORS WILL STALL for the amount of seconds that you recorded.
+In other words, if you recorded 30 seconds to raise, and your desk is already at the top position (or close), and you still enable auto-raise, you risk damaging your motors as a full power will be sent to them but they will be blocked.
+When using auto-raise and auto-lower you must ALWAYS be present and watching the desk, ready to cancel the operation if the motors stall for any reason.

 # Other tutorials